This is a recount of my retro computing history. Continue at your peril.

 After seeing one of the quite new, but already pretty famous demogroup Megastyle Inc's (aka.
 MSI) productions, I applied for membership by mail.
 For no good reason I got accepted in July 1989.
 My music was lackluster, but I like to pretend the guys heard some kind of potential.
 My handle was Flashman at the time.

-The interface was very much inspired by Future Composer, the most popular music-editor on the C64 at the time.
+The interface - I've seen the term Hypertracker coined recently, was very much inspired by Future Composer, the most popular music-editor on the C64 at the time.
 Scroll coded this editor in a monitor, not assembler.
 An amazing feat!

 There were, at least virtually, too many "-men" in the scene those days, so I came up with a new handle, Drumtex, which just was a combination of some random words on paper.
 I made a bunch of songs in both editors.
 Some were used in Megastyle's demos, most remained unused.
 Listening to them now, they all pretty much sound the same.
 I could create several "tunes" in a day, re-using a lot of the sounds.

 As the spoiled brat I was, I had no qualms about complaining that Audiomaster was too hard to use, and that I'd prefer something tracker-based instead, like Soundmaster above.
-I remember I wrote this in a "note-writer", a popular form of communication on the C64.
+I remember I wrote this in a "note-writer", a popular form of communication on the C64 where you'd type a letter, save it to disk, and the recipient could watch the text be typed out in real-time.

 He wrote his own player for it as well, again all in a machine-code monitor!
 Megastyle also formed a "music-group" named Jolly Poppers.
-Music-groups were popular at the time, after the success of the likes W.E.M.U.S.I.C, 20CC, Maniacs of Noise and Vibrants.
-Just like today, everyone and their dog thought they could do music, and especially game music.
+Music-groups were popular at the time, after the success of the likes of W.E.M.U.S.I.C (arguably the first), 20CC, Maniacs of Noise and Vibrants.
+Just like today, everyone and their dog thought they could do music, and game music in particular.

 Sadly, I don't think I ever made any music with Audiomaster 2, because by then, the temptation of the Amiga had become overwhelming.
 After the summer of 1990 I replaced the C64 with an Amiga 500 and immediately started building a contact network for swapping demos and games.
 I also picked up making music using the famous Noisetracker by Mahoney+Kaktus: